cosmicjs/cosmic-next-file-upload/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser and upload files.
+Go to the media page in your Cosmic project and see the available files.

 ## Learn More